 It's perfectly natural to have a couple questions about a new product you're looking to buy, and it's especially natural when that product is Apple's AirPods.

 The wireless earbuds are Apple's toe in the water in the world of hearables, and they've turned out to be a massive seller.
-In fact, if you're still looking to buy one for the holiday's you're out of luck - they're sold out until January.
+In fact, they've sold so well that Apple itself is still struggling to stock them over a year after release.

 AirPods aren't the smartest hearables out there.
 They can do cool things like pair instantly with your devices, and when you take one out of your ear they'll automatically stop.
 They can also easily pick up Siri from your phone, but that's about it.